d365collaborative/d365fo.tools/docs/Invoke-D365AzureDevOpsNugetPush.md

 This will push the package / nuget to the Azure DevOps feed.
 The file that will be pushed / uploaded is identified by the Path "c:\temp\d365fo.tools\microsoft.dynamics.ax.application.devalm.buildxpp.10.0.605.10014.nupkg".
-The request will be going to the Azure DevOps instance that is registered with the Source (Name) "Contoson" via the nuget.exe tool.
+The request will be going to the Azure DevOps instance that is registered with the Source (Name) "Contoso" via the nuget.exe tool.

 ## PARAMETERS